 - Brand awareness social media campaigns: the creation of social media campaigns that highlight the brand’s differentiating factors, educate the local audience about the usage of the product/service, evaluating results.
 Social media listening.

-- Creating social media channels: choosing one or two most efficient social media accounts, creating a 6-month publishing plan.
+- Creating social media channels: choosing one or two of the most efficient social media accounts, creating a 6-month publishing plan.

 - Using KOL for brand awareness and lead generation.

-This is the first 6-9 months of a brand’s market entering plan, which might need some extra input dependent on the industry.
+This is the first 6-9 months of a brand’s market entering plan, which might need some extra input depending on the industry.